Salbutamol: Research

 Salbutamol has been studied in subtypes of congenital myasthenic syndrome associated with mutations in Dok-7.

 It has also been tested in a trial aimed at treatment of spinal muscular atrophy; it is speculated to modulate the alternative splicing of the SMN2 gene, increasing the amount of the SMN protein, the deficiency of which is regarded as a cause of the disease.

-Albuterol increases energy expenditure by 10 to 15 percent at a therapeutic dose for asthma and around 25 percent at a higher, oral dose.
+Albuterol increases energy expenditure by 10 to 15 per cent at a therapeutic dose for asthma and around 25 per cent at a higher, oral dose.
 In several human studies, albuterol increased lean body mass, reduced fat mass, and caused lipolysis; it has been studied for use as an anti-obesity and anti-muscle wasting medication when taken orally.

 Veterinary use

 Salbutamol's low toxicity makes it safe for other animals and thus is the medication of choice for treating acute airway obstruction in most species.
 It is usually used to treat bronchospasm or coughs in cats and dogs and used as a bronchodilator in horses with recurrent airway obstruction; it can also be used in emergencies to treat asthmatic cats.

-Toxic effects require an extremely high dose, and most overdoses are due to dogs chewing on and puncturing an inhaler or nebulizer vial.
+Toxic effects require an extremely high dose, and most overdoses are due to dogs chewing on and puncturing an inhaler or nebuliser vial.